 During the second semester, the focus is on writing a thesis, for which thesis workshops will help you in the process of collecting and analysing data.
 This part of the programme is balanced by the opportunity to select two elective courses, allowing you to tailor the programme to your own interests and skills, and bridging the gap between theory and practice in The Business Lab.

 The Business Lab

 Want to test whether you can solve a real business case?
 You can choose from 20 elective courses in our Business Lab.
 Managers from leading companies will bring a real world business case to the classroom that your team has to solve in 6 weeks time.
 You can select from a wide range of topics (e.g. branding, online marketing, strategy, change management or negotiations) and profit from the input of our corporate partners (e.g. Vodafone, l'Oréal, AB Inbev, Deloitte).
 Presenting your solution to the company and learning from their feedback is a great way to prepare for you future career.

 The Master's thesis is the final piece of work you will be required to complete prior to graduation and is based on your chosen track.
 Your thesis must be individually written and will be supervised by one of the lecturers from the relevant track.
 Business Administration offers a structured thesis process, which enables you to finish your Master's degree within the given year.

 Internships and exchange

-If you have completed the 60 EC curriculum of the MSc Business Administration within the nominal timeframe, you will have the possibility of doing an internship.
+Students who have completed the 45 EC curriculum of the MSc Business Administration will have the possibility of doing an extracurricular internship.
 This especially gives international students a unique opportunity to experience the Dutch labour market.
 Students can also participate in an exchange semester facilitated by the university under the same terms.